cklim83/launch_school/notes/04_ls170_171/05_data_link_layer.md

 address.
 Each routing device will hence need to store all the MAC addresses in the world, an impossible task.

-A different protocol will be require to scale to a network of networks that spans the world.
-The Internet Protocol provides that.
+A different protocol will be required to scale to a network of networks that spans the world.
+The Internet Protocol (IP) provides that.